dotlang/language/doc/RFE.md

 `x = nothing`
-this does not make sense because maybe x is an int, we cannot assign nothing to it. but we can say this is a special case and syntax sugar.
+this does not make sense because maybe x is an int, we cannot assign nothing to it. but we can say this is a special case and syntax sugar. what if x is used from another thread/function?

 ? - If underscore has no meaning, why not ban it?